 Injured or sick?
 I’ll take up to 30 in a single day to give my body extra protein without creating digestive strain or inflammation.

 You can click here to try a bottle of Kion Aminos now.
-They’re in tablet form, they’re 100% natural, and they’re very easy to use (this page contains full instructions).
+They’re in tablet, Mixed Berry or Cool Lime powder form, they’re 100% natural, and they’re very easy to use (this page contains full instructions).

 Enjoy, and leave your questions, comments or feedback about amino acids below.